Volume I: The Books of the Sun and Moon

 “How do you know that…?”
 Chief Sharp asked.

-Before he could finish his question, the man stood and walked up to us.
+Before he could finish the question, the man stood and walked up to us.

 “My name is Robert McQueen.
 I’m a witness.
-I saw Felicia Morgan die.”
+I saw Felicia Morgan killed.”

-The reporters who had remained to see if they could get something out of the Chief upon his return from the murder scene heard McQueen’s pronouncement and swarmed.
+The few remaining reporters heard McQueen’s pronouncement and swarmed.
 Camera flashes went off.
 Microphones dangled in Chief Sharp’s face and a thousand questions thundered forth.
-Chief Sharp looked at me, and then at McQueen, and exhaled in exasperation.
-He called over the officers guarding the lobby and said, “Put these two in my car.
-I’ll get rid of the reporters.”
+Chief Sharp looked at me, and then at McQueen, and exhaled with exasperation.
+He called over the officers guarding the lobby.

-I would see myself in the papers the following day with the caption, “has the PD hired a strange, new consultant?” below the photo.
+I would see myself in the papers the following day with the caption, Has the CPD hired a strange, new consultant below the photo.

 A few more blocks and Chief Sharp pulled up and parked against the curb.